Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

 * **Dnnn** Extruder number(s)
-* **Snnn** Pressure advance amount (in seconds) to use for that extruder or extruders
+* **Snnn** or **Snnn:nnn** Pressure advance amount (in seconds) to use for that extruder or extruders (two values are allowed only in RRF 3.7.0 and later)
+* **Lnnn** Pressure advance distance at which to switch from the first S value to the second (RRF 3.7.0 and later)

 ### Examples
 <br>
 <pre class="cblock">
 M572 D0 S0.1          ; set extruder 0 pressure advance to 0.1 seconds
 M572 D0:1:2 S0.2      ; set extruder 0, 1 and 2 pressure advance to 0.2 seconds (RepRapFirmware 1.20 and later)
+M572 D0 S0.9:0.1 L5.0 ; set extruder 0 pressure advance to 0.9 seconds reducing to 0.1 seconds above 5mm pressure advance distance (RepRapFirmware 3.7.0 and later)
 </pre>

 ### Description